Neural Fields as World Models: Results

 Figure~\ref{fig:trajectory} shows ballistic prediction: after observing a ball for three frames, activity in the neural field continues along the parabolic arc even without visual input.
 During observation, a localized bump tracks the ball; remove the input, and the bump keeps moving, following learned dynamics that approximate ballistic motion.

 Across \numSeeds{} seeds, the neural field achieves median prediction loss of $\ballisticNFPredLossMedianSci$ (IQR: [$\ballisticNFPredLossIQRLow$, $\ballisticNFPredLossIQRHigh$]), compared to $\ballisticVAEPredLossMedianSci$ for VAE-LSTM (\ballisticTestPFormatted).
 Beyond aggregate loss, VAE-LSTMs exhibit a failure mode that neural fields avoid.
 We measured frame-to-frame displacement of predicted centroids during blind rollouts.
 The neural field's maximum displacement was \failureNFMaxDisp{} pixels, with \failureNFSeqTeleportRate{} of sequences showing ``teleportation'' (jumps $>$\failureThreshold{} pixels).
 VAE-LSTM showed \failureVAEMaxDisp{} pixels maximum (\failureMaxDispRatio$\times$ larger) and \failureVAESeqTeleportRate{} teleportation (\failureTestPFormatted).
-Local connectivity bounds how far predictions can jump in a single timestep; latent-space models lack this constraint.
+Local connectivity bounds how far predictions can jump in a single timestep, a constraint absent from latent-space models.